-Regardless of how you celebrate the holidays, (or even if you don’t), there’s a good chance that some kind of nostalgia arises when you think about the holiday season.
+Regardless of how you celebrate the holidays—or even if you don’t—there’s a good chance that some kind of nostalgia arises when you think about the holiday season.
 Research shows a strong connection between the holidays and nostalgia, as well as a strong connection between aromatherapy and memory.
-Understanding the ways these phenomena work together in the brain is a great way to harness their value and make sure that you make some great new memories this holiday season.
+Understanding the ways these phenomena work together in the brain is a great way to harness their benefits and make sure that you make some great new memories this holiday season and enjoy the season to the fullest.

 Benefits of Nostalgia

-There is a body of evidence developing that demonstrates that engaging with nostalgia can be beneficial.2 Benefits include increased motivation, better mood, and reduced loneliness.
+There is a body of evidence that demonstrates that engaging with nostalgia can be beneficial.2 Benefits include increased motivation, better mood, and reduced feelings of loneliness.
 Engaging in nostalgia can even increase self-esteem.
 This is because memories form the backbone of people’s understanding of who they are.

 Nostalgia and the Holiday Season

-Science is even showing that the benefits of nostalgia can be experienced when during acute periods of stress or tension.
+Research is even showing that the benefits of nostalgia can remedy acute periods of stress or tension.
 By engaging with nostalgia, individuals can learn how to cope with stressful experiences by recalling memories from their past.3 When you reflect on your memories, especially positive ones, you remember that you have the capacity to experience pleasure and connection.

 If you’re looking to reminisce on the scent of the holiday season, using spicy essential oils like clove, ginger, and nutmeg topically or aromatically is a good option.
-Alternatively, try a fall blend specifically catered to act as nostalgia therapy in the Pumpkin Spice personal diffuser.
+Alternatively, try a holiday blend specifically catered to act as nostalgia therapy like Cheer or Cozy.
 Overall, enjoy memories, old and new, and have a happy holiday season!

 Photo Credits: Halfpoint/shutterstock.com, YuganovKonstantin/shutterstock.com, Tijuanam/shutterstock.com